BONSAMURAIS/BONSAI-reproducibility/README.md

 exit
 cd ../
 ```
-The ystafdb triple files can now be fould in the output folder
+The ystafdb triple files can now be found in the output folder

 ## collect triple files
-We now move all output graphs to a single folder, for import into virtoso.
+We now move all output graphs to a single folder, for import into virtuoso.
-This is donw with the following commands:
+This is done with the following commands:
 ```bash
 git clone https://gist.github.com/cf16f495291d6f47fbd659367c2863ea.git